 For many investors, creating a retirement portfolio can seem like an overwhelming task.
-Fortunately, the growth of the mutual fund industry and exchange traded funds has provided individual investors with access to professional investment management.
+Fortunately, the growth of the mutual fund industry and exchange-traded funds have provided individual investors with access to professional investment management.
 Financial advisors and professionally managed accounts within retirement plans expand the lineup of options available to help investors.

-Now there is a new kid on the block fully capable of fundamentally changing the investing landscape — "robo-advisors".

-But there are some important things to be aware of before your incorporate robo-advisors into your investment plans for retirement.
+Now there is a new kid on the block fully capable of fundamentally changing the investing landscape: "robo-advisors."
+But there are some important things to be aware of before you incorporate robo-advisors into your investment plans for retirement.

-The term robo-advisors refers to automated investment platforms using algorithms to match investments based on your comfort with risk and your time horizon.
+The term robo-advisors refers to automated investment platforms using algorithms to match you with investments based on your comfort with risk and your time horizon.
 These platforms are referred to by a variety of names such as automated investment advisors, online investment platforms, or digital advice platforms.